Skip navigation

 The institutes legal and patent consulting as well as communications and public relations are integrated directly within the board departments.
 Tasks relating to administration and infrastructure are merged into a separate department.

 The Board of Directors is responsible for the direction and administration of the INP within the framework of the statutes and in accordance with the resolutions of the Board of Trustees and the General Assembly.
 The Board of Directors consists of two scientific board members, an administrative board member and an additional person from any arbitrary organisational unit of the INP.
+The Board of Directors is headed by the Chairman of the Board, who also fulfils the role of Scientific Director.

-Prof. Dr. Klaus-Dieter Weltmann | Chairman of the Board and Scientific Director, | |
+Prof. Dr. Klaus-Dieter Weltmann Chairman of the Board and Scientific Director

-Prof. Dr. Dirk Uhrlandt | Scientific Board Member, | |
+Prof. Dr. Dirk Uhrlandt Scientific Board Member

-Prof. Dr. Thomas von Woedtke | Scientific Board Member, | |
+Prof. Dr. Thomas von Woedtke Scientific Board Member

 The members of the association with voting rights (full members) elect the Chairman from among their number; as well as the members of the Board of Trustees and decide upon proposals for amendments of the statutes.
 The General Assembly convenes at least once a year.

-Dr. Bjoern Schulte | Federal Ministry of Education and Research, Bonn | |
+Dr. Bjoern Schulte Federal Ministry for Research, Technology and Space

 The Board of Trustees decides all issues of fundamental importance to the INP.
 It determines the guidelines of the association’s work and monitors the statutory use of the budgetary funds.

-Prof. Dr. med. habil.
-Wolfgang Schareck | University of Rostock | |
+Prof. Dr. Elizabeth Prommer University of Rostock

-Dr. Christiane Gebhardt | SILVERAPPLES Dr. Christiane Gebhardt Consulting / Sankt Gallen | |
+Dr. Christiane Gebhardt SILVERAPPLES Dr. Christiane Gebhardt Consulting / Sankt Gallen

 The Works Council is the body elected by the employees for the representation of the employees’ interests, on the basis of the Works Constitution Act.
 The Act specifies in which cases the Works Council can or must contribute or participate.